ugintl/InventorySystem/README.md

 # Installation

 1. Clone or download files.
 Add them to your Root folder if you are using XAMMP the location is "C:\xampp\htdocs\InventorySystem\".
+2. Run 'composer update'
+3. Go to application/config/config.php and adjust $config['base_url'] = 'http://localhost/InventorySystem/'; to your own url.
+4. Go to application/config/database.php and put your database details.
-2. Open PhpMyAdmin from your local Application Server.
+5. Open PhpMyAdmin from your local Application Server.
-3. Create new database and name it as "stock"
+6. Create new database and name it as "stock" or whatever database name you inserted in step 4.
-4. Import stock.sql to your stock database.
+7. Import stock.sql to your stock database.
-5. Turn On Apache and MySQL on your Application Server Control Panel.
+8. Turn On Apache and MySQL on your Application Server Control Panel.
-6. Your system show be found on http://localhost/InventorySystem/
+9. Your system show be found on http://localhost/InventorySystem/

 # License